 WELCOME TO THE LIONS FOUNDATION

-Thank you for choosing to volunteer at The Lions Foundation.
-This information pack will explain everything you will need to know to prepare for your trip and volunteer experience.
+Thank you for choosing to volunteer at The Lions Foundation and our Rescue & Conservation Centre.
+We will explain everything you will need to know to prepare for your trip and volunteer experience.

 The Lions Foundation is located on Schrikkloof Private Nature Reserve in the Limpopo province of South Africa.
 TLF was founded with the intention of providing big cats that have been used in circuses, in the tourist or hunting industry, as pets or that were illegally trafficked, a safe forever home in an environment as close to nature as possible.
 The Lions Foundation is a sister organization of Stichting Leeuw in the Netherlands.
 Stichting Leeuw rescues, rehabilitates, and shelters big cats and if possible, relocates them to The Lions Foundation, for the well-being of the cats and to make room in the Netherlands for new animals in need.